Equal Rights Institute trains pro-life advocates to think clearly, reason honestly, and argue persuasively.

 Our strategy to accomplish our mission includes but is not limited to:

-We engage in platform speaking events across the country to spread practical dialogue tips, rigorous philosophy and relational apologetics.
-These include platform speeches at universities, conferences, and Pregnancy Resource Center banquets as well as longer seminars at colleges and churches.
+We engage in platform speaking events across the country to spread practical dialogue tips, rigorous philosophy, and relational apologetics.
+These include speaking events at universities, conferences, churches, and pregnancy center banquets, as well as 1-2 day seminars.

 To learn about ERI’s speakers, including President Josh Brahm’s speaking, and to check their availability for a single event or series of short events, click here.